shiva123-coder/one-stop-solution/TEST.md

 #### As a first time user, I would like to be able to search for any specific jobs on the website.
 - In the Home page, there is a search function which allows users to find their desired jobs available by typing in the name of the jobs.
 - If the job is available, the search result will display the job and if the job is unavailable, the search result will be blank.
-- Once the search result is displaying the available job(s), users will be able to display the details of job(s) by clicking the job name, then a pop-up model will be displaying the job details.
+- Once the search result is displaying the available job(s), users will be able to display the details of job(s) by clicking the job name, then a pop-up modal will be displaying the job details.

 #### As a first time user, I would like to be able to register and create my own account on the website.
 - In the navigation bar at the top of the page, click on the Register menu and it will redirect the users to the registration page.